Locations and Dates

 CPT has had a presence in Iraq since October 2002, first in Baghdad and since November 2006 in Iraqi Kurdistan.

-FUNDRAISING EXPECTATION: $3200 US or $3400 Canadian, which includes round-trip airfare from a designated U.S. or Canadian city.
+FUNDRAISING EXPECTATION: $3200 US, which includes round-trip airfare from a designated U.S. or Canadian city.
 Those planning to travel from other countries, contact the CPT office for more information.

 PALESTINE / ISRAEL